apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pink postpones concerts due to family medical issues**
+**Biden to visit Israel as Gaza war sparks humanitarian crisis**

-You can read more about it [here](https://ew.com/music/pink-postpones-concerts-family-medical-issues/).
+You can read more about it [here](https://www.reuters.com/world/middle-east/diplomats-renew-calls-gaza-aid-iran-warns-israel-2023-10-16/).

 ## Requirements
 - Python 3.8